TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

    >>> config.getboolean('bitbucket.org', 'Compression')
    True

-Apart from :meth:`~ConfigParser.getboolean`, config parsers also provide equivalent :meth:`~ConfigParser.getint` and :meth:`~ConfigParser.getfloat` methods.
+Apart kutoka :meth:`~ConfigParser.getboolean`, config parsers also provide equivalent :meth:`~ConfigParser.getint` and :meth:`~ConfigParser.getfloat` methods.
 You can register your own converters and customize the provided ones.
 [1]_